Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

 In the limit where $V\ll t_{\perp}\Rightarrow\lvz\ll\lr$ which was studied in Ref.~\cite{Martin08} they show that for $V(x)=\kappa V_0\mathrm{sgn}(x)$ with $t_\perp>0$, $V_0>0$, and $\kappa=\pm 1$, there are 4 in-gap branches crossing zero energy:

 The crossings appear at $k_y=\mp\frac{\kappa}{v_F}\sqrt{\frac{t_\perp V_0}{2\sqrt{2}}}$, while the sign of the velocity around the crossings is given by $-\kappa\tau$.
-Given the identification $\lvz(x)=-V(x)$, it means that for a DW with negative values of VZ on the left and positive values on the right, the bound states with $\tau=1$ are right movers, which matches our tight-binding calculations, Fig.~\ref{fig:2}d ($k_y$ units for continuum and lattice are matched using free graphene).
+Given the identification $\lvz(x)=-V(x)$, it means that in our model for a DW with negative values of valley-Zeeman SOC on the left and positive values on the right, the bound states with $\tau=1$ are right movers, which matches our results, see Fig.~\ref{fig:1}a,b.